Rookout/docs/docs/rules-status.md

 - You have no applications connected to the current [workspace](workspaces.md).
 This is common for Serverless and batch applications which are invoked on demand.
 - The source file you used the set the breakpoint is not loaded in any of the applications in the current [workspace](workspaces.md).
 - `JVM` you have set the breakpoint on a line that has no executable code associated with it.
+- `JVM` you have compiled your classes without debug information. `Gradle` compiles with debug information by default but `ant` and `javac` do not.
 - `Node` you are using a transpiled application without including [source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).
 Rookout has strong source map [support](rooks-setup.md).
 - `Python`/`Node` you are debugging a package deployed as a depedency.
 This requires setting up your source repository [accordingly](source-repos.md#debugging-packages).
 - `Python`/`Node` file paths are changed between source repository and deployment.
 This requires setting up your source repository [accordingly](source-repos.md#source-path-matching).